|Under 3||3 years and over|

 - A £30 refundable deposit is required to book a place.

-- Two weeks’ notice of any absence must be given in order to receive a 50% discount.
-If less than 2 weeks notice is given the full rate will be charged.
+- Three weeks’ notice of any absence must be given in order to receive a 50% discount.
+If less than three weeks notice is given the full rate will be charged.